pwalsh/notebooks/opendataprojects/README.md

 #### pandas

-So that we can work with data easily, using the most popular Python tool for data scientists!
+So that we can work with data easily, using the most popular Python tool for data scientists.

 - [Documentation](http://pandas.pydata.org)
 - [Source code](https://github.com/pydata/pandas)